-Carnegie’s profound belief in the transformative power of education leads him to found the Carnegie Technical Schools with a $1 million endowment.
-He quickly added another $1 million to the endowment.
+Andrew Carnegie’s profound belief in the transformative power of education leads him to initially promise a $1 million endowment to fund the Carnegie Technical Schools.
+(He continued to support the new institution substantially until his death.

 Arthur Anton Hamerschlag, a well-known figure in industrial education in New York, is named as the first director of Carnegie Technical Schools.
 In 1912, his title was changed to president.